wayfair/terraform-provider-google/website/docs/d/google_compute_default_service_account.html.markdown

 # google\_compute\_default\_service\_account

-Use this data source to get project details
+Use this data source to retrieve default service account for this project

 ## Example Usage